naoshibaikyu/superbuddn/epilogues/artfight2024.md

 @TITLE: Art Fight 2024 Results

+%NOTE: Arrietty's mugshot sprite from Cyborg Resistance is created by SchAlternate.
+Thanks, SchAlternate!

-Arrietty: Hello all and welcome to the first annual results of Arrietty's Art Fight journey!
+Arrietty Happy: Hello all and welcome to the first annual results of Arrietty's Art Fight journey!
 (Although not actually my first year there...)

 Nadine Confused: Huh?
 Art Fight?
 What's that?